beatrizgomes17/magnetic-attitude-control-cubesat/README.md

 <p align="center">
   <img src="figures/air bearing.jpeg" width="700">
 </p>
-This repository contains the MATLAB scripts developed by the student Beatriz Gomes during the Bachelor's Final Project in Aerospace Engineering at the University of Aveiro.
+This repository contains the MATLAB implementation developed during my Bachelor's Final Project in Aerospace Engineering at the University of Aveiro.
+The project focused on the design, simulation and preliminary experimental validation of a magnetic attitude control system for a 1U CubeSat based on magnetorquer actuation and the B-dot detumbling algorithm.

 The project focused on the development and preliminary experimental validation of a magnetic attitude control system for a 1U CubeSat based on magnetorquers and the B-dot detumbling algorithm.
 The developed code includes spacecraft dynamics post-processing, magnetorquer modelling using the Jiles–Atherton hysteresis model, UART communication with the DRV8411AEVM evaluation board, PWM generation, and Hardware-in-the-Loop (HIL) validation using the KitSat platform.